 What Do Indian Smartphone Users Value Most?

-New findings from Counterpoints Research have recently unveiled some interesting facts about the Indian smartphone user.
+Last year, we have reported that smartphone users in India prefer features and price, over the brand.
+New findings from Counterpoints Research have recently unveiled some more interesting facts about the Indian smartphone user.
 The data shows that smartphone upgrade cycles in India are shortening.
 Users are replacing their smartphone within 20 months now.
 This is primarily because of exploding 4G adoption, which is largely driven by Reliance Jio.
 However, a most interesting finding was that nearly 33% of users were prioritising a better selfie camera or fingerprint sensor for their next smartphone purchase.

 This is surprising and a departure from the traditional list of most desirable smartphone features such as longer battery life, water resistance, etc. According to Statista, users in the United States valued battery life the most, followed by shatter proof screen, water resistance, camera, hands-free technology.
 It is evident from these findings that Indian users value different features in their smartphones.